Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh has a heart as black and cold as the most lifeless corners of outer space.
+Jayesh is the only person that can punch a cyclops between the eye.

-Updated on: [4/1/2025]
+Updated on: [5/1/2025]
 <!-- #jokeEnd -->